For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

 Opus recently began sending reports about your monthly payment history to credit agencies, giving you an easy way to help boost your business credit profile.

 The best part?
 All of the above is included in a flat monthly fee of $99.
 No hidden fees, no extra costs.

-They also offer a range of inexpensive add-ons, including texting, audio conferencing, and international call transfer.
-Most additional services cost only $10/month, with a couple going as high as $25/month.
+It also offers a range of inexpensive add-ons, including texting, audio conferencing, and international call transfer.
+Most additional services cost only $10/per month, with a couple going as high as $25 per month.